wagtail/wagtail-factories/docs/tutorials/working-with-blocks.rst

 The ``Meta.model`` declaration is essential: wagtail-factories needs this to create values of the correct type.
 It should be the relevant block class.

-In this example, we're using the API exposed by ``factory.Faker``.
+In the next example, we're using the API exposed by ``factory.Faker``.
 This helps us to generate reasonable-looking defaults for fields we don't specify explicit values for when creating block instances.

 .. code:: python